Gut Bacterial Molecules Triggering Astrocytes

 © Tanner Robertson, Huttenlocher Lab

-The mission of the Department of Medical Microbiology & Immunology is to provide comprehensive scientific instruction to students, conduct novel and meaningful research, and offer consultation and service in microbiology and immunology as they relate to human health and disease.
+The mission of the Department of Medical Microbiology & Immunology is to provide comprehensive scientific instruction to students, conduct meaningful research, and offer consultation and service in microbiology and immunology as they relate to human health and disease.

-Meet Vanessa!
+Meet John!

 Marta Gaglia, PhD